ColeComfort/SPL/README.md

 High level to low level to semantics:

 1. **SPL++** source.
-High-level functions, types, and controls.
+High-level functions, types, and controls (EXPERIMENTAL AND NOT WELL-TESTED).
-2. **Compiler** lowers to **SPL**.
-The result is a flat sequence with an optional `context`.
+2. **Compiler** lowers **SPL++** to **SPL**.
 3. **Interpreter** evaluates SPL as a relation over \(\mathbb{F}_p\):
    - Uses the **Affine** backend if every classical operation is affine.
-   - Uses the **Set** backend only if a non-affine primitive occurs (e.g., `and` or explicit nonlinear branching).
-The set backend is slower and is avoided when affine suffices.
+   - If there are a mix of affine and nonlinear operations, the interpreter chunks SPL code into segments consisting of affine relations, and set functions.
+Then the chunks are interpreted separately.
+If there are affine chunks and nonlinear functions mixed together, they are cast into set relations then composed as set-relations.
+The goal is to minimize set relation composition to lower the computational complexity.

-Outcome: an explicitly printed relation with named coordinates.
+Outcome: an relation and a dictionary indexing the input and output registers.
+Quantum registers `a` are split in two `a.x` and `a.z`.
+Classical registers names are unchanged.
 The domain is fixed by the SPL `context`.
-The range is built by SPL statements.
+The range is inferred.

 ---